 Manage cholesterol levels

-Decreasing your low-density lipoprotein (LDL) and increasing your high-density lipoprotein (HDL) levels may also help reduce plaque buildup in your arteries.
+In general, decreasing your LDL and increasing your high-density lipoprotein (HDL) levels may help stabilize plaque, slow progression, and even partially regress plaque buildup in your arteries.

 A doctor may prescribe medications to help lower your LDL cholesterol and prevent plaques.